4 Ways to Unlock Your Character’s Unique Voice

 These are the key elements that shape your character’s voice, and each will play a role as your story unfolds.
 For starters, your character’s actions encompass obvious things like their dialog, along with the choices they make throughout your plot.
 Meanwhile, their thoughts would be their inner monologue—how do they process the challenges they face?

-Best of all, once you understand these three categories, you can employ a few simple tricks to help you get the most out of your character’s voice!
+Luckily, once you understand these three categories, you can employ a few simple tricks to help you get the most out of your character’s voice!

 4 Tricks for Writing Unique Character Voices